 An Arduino’s magic happens when it communicates with the world around it.
 We humans can communicate using different languages or gestures.
-Similarly, machines like the Arduino boards communicate using certain communication protocols.
+Similarly, machines like the Arduino boards communicate using specific communication protocols.
 In this post, we are going to learn about these communication protocols for an Arduino.
 Both wired and wireless.
 Additionally, we will take a look at all the functions, applications, advantages, and disadvantages of the top 5 wireless communication protocols.

 What are the methods of communicating with an Arduino?

 Communication is an important process for transmitting and receiving data from and to the Arduino while doing projects.
-Moreover, there are hundreds of protocols available for performing this data exchange between an Arduino and other devices by using both, wired and wireless pathways.
+Moreover, there are hundreds of protocols available for performing this data exchange between an Arduino and other devices by using both wired and wireless pathways.